twidi/streamdeckfs/README.md

 - image composition, with layers, drawings, and texts, with, for all of them, many configuration options
 - advanced key management (on press, release, long press, repeat, delay, and more)
 - references (explained later, but see this as a way to have templates, or to repeat keys on pages, or have many times the same key with a few differences)
+- variables with (small) logic and cascading
+- api

 `streamdeckfs` will look at the directory passed on the command line and read all the configuration from directories and files.